China

 Help Children & Families in China

-In China, many children are hungry, living in poverty and don’t have the resources to go to school.
+In China, many children are living in poverty and don’t have the resources needed to support their education.
 And children living in orphanages with special needs don’t have the specialized medical care they need.
 Your gift will help a child or family in China in greatest need.

 Family Strengthening